gardener/gardener/docs/development/getting_started_locally.md

 make start-gardenlet SEED_NAME=local2                             # starting gardenlet for the local2 seed
 ```

-In a new terminal pane, run
+In a new terminal pane, run:

 ```bash
 export KUBECONFIG=./example/gardener-local/kind/local2/kubeconfig       # setting KUBECONFIG to point to second kind cluster